How Does Business Insurance Handle Product Liability Claims?

 • Business insurance helps protect businesses from financial losses due to product liability claims.

-• If a customer is harmed by a faulty product, they may file a claim against the business for damages.
+• If a faulty product harms a customer, they may claim damages against the business.

-• Business insurance can provide coverage for legal expenses, settlements, and judgments related to product liability claims.
+• Business insurance can cover legal expenses, settlements, and judgments related to product liability claims.

 • Insurance companies will investigate the claim to determine if the business is at fault and liable for the damages.

-• Having business insurance in place can provide peace of mind and financial protection for businesses facing product liability claims.
+• Business insurance can provide peace of mind and financial protection for businesses facing product liability claims.

 Frequently Asked Questions